Partial Quantifier Elimination By Certificate Clauses: Invariant Generation For Bug Detection

-Let us show how one can generate properties by PQE.
-First, we consider the generation of a ``local'' property that holds in $k$-th time frame.
-(So, a state falsifying such a property is unreachable in $k$ transitions.)
+Let us show how one can generate invariants by PQE.
+First, we consider the generation of a local invariant that holds in $k$-th time frame.
+So, a state falsifying such an invariant is unreachable in $k$ transitions.
+Then we show that a local invariant can be used to generate global invariants.
 Let formulas $I$ and $T$ specify the initial states and the transition relation of $N$ respectively.
 Let \bm{F_k} denote the formula obtained by unfolding $N$ for $k$ time frames.
 That is $F_k = I(S_0) \wedge T(S_0,S_1) \wedge \dots \wedge T(S_{k-1},S_k)$ where $S_j$ denotes the state variables of $j$-th time frame, \mbox{$0\!\leq\!j\!\leq k$}.
 (For the sake of simplicity, in $T$, we omit the combinational i.e. unlatched variables of $N$.)

 Let $H_k(S_k)$ be a solution to the PQE problem of taking a clause $C$ out of \prob{\Abs{k-1}}{F_k} where $\Abs{k-1} = S_0 \cup \dots \cup S_{k-1}$.
 That is \prob{\Abs{k-1}}{F_k} $\equiv H_k \wedge$ \prob{\Abs{k-1}}{F_k \setminus \s{C}}.
-Since $F_k$ implies $H_k$, the latter is a \tb{local property} of $N$ holding in $k$-th time frame.
-Note that performing full QE on \prob{\Abs{k-1}}{F_k} produces the \ti{strongest} local property specifying all states unreachable in $k$ transitions.
-Computing this property can be prohibitively hard.
-PQE allows to build a collection of \ti{weaker} properties $H_k$ each specifying only a subset of states unreachable in $k$ transitions.
-Computation of such properties can be dramatically more efficient since PQE can be much easier than QE.
+Since $F_k$ implies $H_k$, the latter is a \tb{local invariant} of $N$ holding in $k$-th time frame.
+Note that performing full QE on \prob{\Abs{k-1}}{F_k} produces the \ti{strongest} local invariant specifying all states unreachable in $k$ transitions.
+Computing this invariant can be prohibitively hard.
+PQE allows to build a collection of \ti{weaker} local invariants $H_k$ each specifying only a subset of states unreachable in $k$ transitions.
+Computation of such invariants can be dramatically more efficient since PQE can be much easier than QE.

-One can use $H_k$ to find properties holding for \ti{every} $k$ (i.e. \tb{invariants}) as follows.
-The fact that $H_k$ is not an invariant does not mean that \ti{every clause} of $H_k$ is not an invariant either.
-On the contrary, the experiments of Section~\ref{sec:exper2} showed that even for small $k$, a large share of clauses of $H_k$ were an invariant.
-(To find out if a clause $Q \in H_k$ is an invariant, one can simply run a model checker to see if the property $Q$ holds.)
+One can use $H_k$ to find global invariants as follows.
+The fact that $H_k$ is not a global invariant does not mean that \ti{every clause} of $H_k$ is not a global invariant either.
+On the contrary, the experiments presented in Appendix~\ref{app:exper2} showed that even for small $k$, a large share of clauses of $H_k$ were a global invariant.
+(To find out if a clause $Q \in H_k$ is a global invariant, one can simply run a model checker to see if $Q$ holds.)